WeblateOrg/weblate/docs/contributing.rst

 <https://github.com/WeblateOrg/weblate/issues>

 Feel welcome to report any issues or suggestions to improve Weblate there.
-In case you have found security issue in Weblate, please consult section below.
+In case you have found a security issue in Weblate, please consult the "Security issues" section below.

 .. _security: